Mental disorders and gender

 Sigmund Freud postulated that women were more prone to neurosis because they experienced aggression towards the self, which stemmed from developmental issues.
-Freud's postulation is countered by the idea that societal factors, such as gender roles, may play a major role in the development of mental illness.
+Freud's postulation is supplemented by the idea that societal factors, such as gender roles, may play a major role in the development of mental illness.
 When considering gender and mental illness, one must look to both biology and social/cultural factors to explain areas in which men and women are more likely to develop different mental illnesses.
 A patriarchal society, gender roles, personal identity, social media, and exposure to other mental health risk factors have adverse effects on the psychological perceptions of both men and women.

 Gender differences in mental health

 Gender-specific risk factors

 Gender-specific risk factors increase the likelihood of getting a particular mental disorder based on one's gender.
 Some gender-specific risk factors that disproportionately affect women are income inequality, low social ranking, unrelenting child care, gender-based violence, and socioeconomic disadvantages.
+This is an especially important factor to look at because women's statistics with mental health changed as their gender roles improved from traditional to opportunistic.
+Women have higher levels of psychiatric morbidities when compared and are highly likely to be diagnosed with depression, while men are most likely diagnosed with alcohol dependency.

 Anxiety

 Women experience a higher rate of General Anxiety Disorder (GAD) than men.
 Women are around 15% more likely to experience comorbidities with GAD than men.
 Anxiety disorders in women are more likely to be comorbid with other anxiety disorders, bulimia, or depression.
-Women are two and a half times more likely to experience Panic Disorder (PD) than men.
-Women are also twice as likely to develop specific phobias.
+Women are two and a half times more likely to experience Panic Disorder (PD) than men, and are also twice as likely to develop specific phobias.
 Additionally, Social Anxiety Disorder (SAD) occurs among women more frequently than men.

-Obsessive-compulsive Disorder (OCD) is present among women and men at similar rates, though women tend to have a later onset of symptoms.
-With OCD, men are more likely to experience more aggressive, sexual-religious, and social impairments while women are more likely to experience fear of contamination.
+Obsessive-compulsive Disorder (OCD) is present among both men and women at similar rates, though men tend to have an earlier onset of symptoms.
+Men are more likely to experience more aggressive, sexual, religious, and social impairments while women are more likely to experience fear of contamination.

 Gender is not a significant factor in predicting the effectiveness of pharmacological interventions or cognitive behavioral therapy in treating GAD.

 Depression

 Major depressive disorder is twice as common in women compared to men.
 This increased rate is partially related to women's increased likelihood to experience sexual violence, poverty, and higher workloads.
 Depression in women is more likely to be comorbid with anxiety disorders, substance abuse disorders, and eating disorders.
 Men are less likely to seek treatment for or discuss their experiences with depression.
 Men are more likely to have depressive symptoms relating to aggression than women.
-Women are more likely to attempt suicide than men however, more men die from suicide due to the different methods used.
+Women are more likely to attempt suicide than men; however, more men die from suicide due to the different methods used.
 In 2019, the suicide rate in the United States was 3.7 times higher for men than women.

 The presence of a gender bias results in an increased diagnosis of depression in women than men.